-This course is designed to benefit maintenance technicians. systems technicians, engineers, supervisors in maintenance This course builds upon the Level I and Level II content and takes the theory further with additional discussion on simple or any staff involved with the support of hydraulic systems.
-(Level 1 and Level II Hydraulics are a pre requisite to thru more complex systems and components.
-In addition, Electrohydraulic systems are discussed along with other this course) more specialized valve concepts and applications such as cartridge and manifold systems.
-Course Content
+This course builds upon the Level I and Level II content and takes the theory further with additional discussion on simple thru more complex systems and components.
+In addition, Electrohydraulic systems are discussed along with other more specialized valve concepts and applications such as cartridge and manifold systems.

-- Gain a more in-depth understanding of the theory behind hydraulic systems and proper operation - Develop troubleshooting skills - Gain an understanding of control systems and how • they function - Setup and operate various hydraulic circuits with an array of components including basic electrohydraulic systems.
+- Gain a more in-depth understanding of the theory behind hydraulic systems and proper operation - Develop troubleshooting skills

+- Gain an understanding of control systems and how they function - Setup and operate various hydraulic circuits with an array of components including basic electrohydraulic systems.